huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Joy to the World
 - [x] Jingle Bells

-#### Who recorded “I Will Always Love You” for “The Bodyguard” soundtrack?
+#### Who recorded "I Will Always Love You" for "The Bodyguard" soundtrack?

 - [ ] Dolly Patron
 - [x] Whitney Houston